Xeverous/filter_spirit/doc/faq.md

 Again, parsing problems, this time even more complex.

-`const <identifier> = <expr>` is much easier to implement because the parser does not have to check if there are multiple expressions.
+`<identifier> = <expr>` is much easier to implement because the parser does not have to check if there are multiple expressions.
 If there is an array it is delimited by `[]` and is treated as one expression with multiple subexpressions separated by `,`.

 ```
 101 102 103 # a color or an array of integers?